donalharrison/no1_system/docs/core/Statuses.md

 ## Dazed
 #### Fixed
 Until the end of your next turn, you can either take one action or one shift, but not both.

+## Disguised
+### Variable
+Your Disguised rating determines how well you have concealed your identity.
+Actions taken to use Insight, Investigate, or Perceive your true identity reduce your Disgeised rating by Hits in their result set.

 ## Dying
 #### Incremental